 (1) The use of tug boats to assist vessels inwards and outwards is at the discretion of the Master.

-(2) The rates set out in Schedule 1 Part 2 Division 1 are payable in respect of towage services and related matters available to all vessels berthing and unberthing into and out of any Berth at the Ore Wharf and any of the Company’s Marine facilities associated with the Ore Wharf.
+(2) The rates set out in Schedule 1 Part 2 Division 1 are payable in respect of towage services and related matters available to all vessels berthing and unberthing into and out of any Berth at an Ore Wharf and any of the Company’s Marine facilities associated with an Ore Wharf.

 (3) The rates set out in Schedule 1 Part 2 Division 2 are payable in respect of towage services and related matters available to all vessels berthing or unberthing into and out of any Berth at the Service Wharf and any of the Company’s Marine facilities associated with the Service Wharf.